 Even professional agencies use these tools when they set about working with you.
 I know because I use some of them too.

-Here are some of those awesome digital marketing tools you’d need for your digital marketing efforts:
+As for email marketing automation, here are some of those awesome digital marketing tools you’d need for building sales funnels:

 MailChimp, Campaign Monitor or Drip: